unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 - Fine grained access control based on RBAC,
   - configurable for the single use case

-- Resources management is performed using the `kubectl` tool,
+- Resources are externally managed with `kubectl` tool,
   - it connects remotely to a cluster => no need to access a cluster node
   - it is configured with specific user credentials
     - with a RBAC authorization